AadidevRaizada/AstroFixxer/README_developers.md

 # Developers ReadMe

-AstroHopper is deployed as a single static html file that embeds inside all the stars and DSOs data base, all the code and external JS code.
+AstroFixxer is deployed as a single static html file that embeds inside all the stars and DSOs data base, all the code and external JS code.

 Note: the code does not perform _any_ communications with external world